This article is part of the 5 Myths series.

 Myth #4: It’s better not to talk about hell.

 It must have been in second grade that I told one of my best friends about Jesus.
-The details are hazy, but what is not hazy is the experience of this friend’s’s asking me if I thought she would go to hell when she died if she didn’t believe in Jesus.
-As I recall, I told her I’d tell her the next day, went home and asked my parents what to say—and I can’t remember what happened after that.
+The details are hazy, but what is not hazy is the experience of this friend asking me if I thought she would go to hell when she died if she didn’t believe in Jesus.
+As I recall, I told her I’d tell her the next day and then went home and asked my parents what to say—and I can’t remember what happened after that.
 I do remember being best of friends with her until we moved away, the summer after second grade.

 Myth #5: I’ll get to it eventually.

-If the eternal torment of hell is not a myth, but true, then this myth that we’ll eventually get to the task of evangelism is not only self-deluding but ultimately selfish.
-The question is whether invisible eternal reality is or isn’t more real to me than visible present comfort.
+If the eternal torment of hell is not a myth, but true, then the myth that we’ll eventually get to the task of evangelism is not only self-deluding but ultimately selfish.
+The question is whether invisible, eternal reality is or isn’t more real to me than visible, present comfort.

-It was, for Jesus.
-Recently reading through the gospel of John, I noticed again how often Jesus talks about his Father and being with his Father, in a way that shows how real to him is the invisible reality of God and heaven—it’s right there.
+It was for Jesus.
+Recently reading through the gospel of John, I noticed again how often Jesus talks about his Father and being with his Father, in a way that shows how real to him was the invisible reality of God and heaven—it’s right there.
 That heaven-mindedness only intensified his earthly work, day by day, all the way to the cross.
-May God help us set our minds on the real things above, the things that will in a moment burst through and become visible.
+May God help us set our minds on the real things above—the things that will, in a moment, burst through and become visible.

 And then evangelism will be over.
 Think of it.
 The Lord God will call every single person who has ever lived, from all the corners of the globe and out of all the graves in the earth and seas, to stand before his throne.
 Do we believe this?

 It’s Monday morning as I’m writing.
 Emails and deadlines are waiting.
 Family is waiting.
-In the midst of it, may God grant me grace to live today with my eyes open, my mind and heart full of the Word I heard just yesterday with my brothers and sisters and again this morning as I set out.
+In the midst of it, may God grant me grace to live today with my eyes open and my mind and heart full of the Word I heard just yesterday with my brothers and sisters and again this morning, as I set out for the day.
 May he make me ready to speak the good news, even as I aim to live it out.
 I’ll fail.
 I’ll bumble my words.
 But please, Lord, use me, use us, today.